-On my recent trip to Ireland, I visited the National Museum and viewed an exhibit of Bog Bodies.
+On one of my research trips to Ireland, I visited the National Museum and viewed an exhibit of Bog Bodies.
 These were individuals who had been discovered buried for centuries within the bogs throughout the country.
-I was struck by my own emotions to viewing these remains.
-At one point, I just wanted to place a warm blanket over their leathered remains and wish them a safe journey to the hereafter.
+I was struck by my own emotions as I viewed these remains.
+At one point, I just wanted to place a warm blanket over their leathered remains and wish them a safe journey to be with our Lord.

-I took this photo of the National Museum of Ireland on my last full day in Dublin,
+I took this photo of the National Museum of Ireland in Dublin,

 whilst sitting on a bench just outside the National Library.